Restoring the Structural Integrity of Your Property

 - Shrinking or warping timber

-Most dry rot damage can be repaired, but the specific repairs you may need depend on the extent of damage done to the wood.
-Some cases only require minor repairs – adding a brace to the current structure, removing the most damaged sections, etc. However, with more extensive damage or damage to areas that affect the structural integrity of your home like trusses and floor joists, you should always replace the wood rather than repairing it.
+But what are the signs of dry rot in the house?
+Depending on the extent of the damage, most dry rot can be repaired.
+The steps needed to repair it will vary depending on the extent and location of damage done to the wood.
+Some cases only require minor repairs – adding a brace to the current structure, removing the most damaged sections, etc. However, with more extensive damage or damage to areas that affect the structural integrity of your home like trusses and floor joists, replacement is likely a better option

 There are several steps involved in the dry rot repair process, including: